School of Sport, Performing Arts and Leisure

 Honorary Degree of Doctor of Letters

-Nigel has made four television series including Real Cooking for Channel Four and A Taste of My Life for BBC2 where he interviews well known actors and writers about their lives, told through the food they have eaten.
-His latest series, Nigel Slater’s Simple Suppers will be shown this autumn on BBC1.
+Nigel has made four television series including Real Cooking, Simple Suppers and A Taste of My Life, where he interviews well-known actors and writers about their lives, told through the food they have eaten.